erikpukinskis/confgen/README.md

 ```
 {
   "scripts: {
-    "confgen": "npx confgen git node yarn vite vitest library:MyPackage prettier"
+    "confgen": "npx confgen@latest git node yarn vite vitest library:MyPackage prettier"
   }
 }
 ```

 Then you can run `yarn run confgen` or `npm run confgen` and the relevant configs will be updated.
+It's important to add `@latest` so you get the most recent updates each time!

 ### Extending it